Ridge Packing List

 -

-Shirts: 8 All shirts should be loose fitting and not tight.
-Tank tops must have straps three fingers wide and cover all undergarments.
-No racer-back, see-through, ribbed or spaghetti-strap tanks.
-No crop tops (no stomach shown when arms are raised).
+Shirts: 8 Must be loose fitting and not too tight, tank tops must have straps that are at least two fingers wide and cover all undergarments, no racer-back, see-through, ribbed, spaghetti strap tanks or crop tops (no stomach shown when arms are raised).

 -

-Shorts: 6 Must be knuckle length.
-No skirts, exercise dresses, or biker/spandex shorts (impractical for activities and you sometimes stand on chairs or ladders).
-No butterfly-style shorts.
-Girls will need one pair of athletic shorts (no buttons or zippers) to wear with their swimsuit.
+Shorts: 6 Must be no shorter than knuckle length, no skirts, exercise dresses, biker/spandex shorts, butterfly-style shorts.
+Girls need at least one pair of athletic shorts (no buttons or zippers) to wear with their swimsuit for all water activities.

 -